bakape/shamichan/docs/json.md

 ## fileTypes
 Enum representing all available file types an uploaded file can be.
 These are also the canonical file extensions of these types.

-The extensions of thumbnails is `.png` for all file types, except for `.jpg`, in which case it is `.jpg`.
+`noFile` specifies, that there is no associated file on the server.
+It is used for uploaded files without thumbnails in the `thumbType` field.

 ```
-jpg, png, gif, webm, pdf, svg, mp4, mp3, ogg, zip, "7z", "tar.gz", "tar.xz"
+jpg, png, gif, webm, pdf, svg, mp4, mp3, ogg, zip, "7z", "tar.gz", "tar.xz", flac, noFile, txt
 ```

 ## PostLinks